wdi-sf-fall/notes/week_04_production_ready_applications/day_03_bcrypt_passport/readme.md

 #### Connect Flash

-We use this express module to render flash messages that display errors
+We use this express module to render messages to notify our user of any errors or successes (failure to login or a message after logging in)